-In the wake of the coronavirus pandemic, states will need to make decisions about where and how to invest government dollars - whether state funds dedicated for this purpose or potential stimulus funding from the federal government - to get their economies moving again.
+In the wake of the coronavirus pandemic, states will need to make decisions about where and how to invest potential stimulus funding from the federal government to get their economies moving again.

-This report focuses on one way in which government stimulus dollars could be put to work in the state of Illinois - investment in advanced energy technologies.
-Focusing stimulus spending on programs and infrastructure in advanced energy technologies can generate economic activity while also helping Illinois achieve its ambitious energy and climate goals.
+This report focuses on one way in which government stimulus dollars could be put to work in the state of New Mexico - investment in advanced energy technologies.
+Focusing stimulus spending on programs and infrastructure in advanced energy technologies can generate economic activity and create good jobs for New Mexicans, while also helping New Mexico achieve its energy and climate goals.

-For the purpose of this analysis, we postulate a hypothetical level of stimulus spending invested across a range of advanced energy technologies and services: energy efficiency, renewable energy (solar and wind), electrification of buildings, electrification of transportation (electric vehicles and charging infrastructure), energy storage, grid modernization (smart meters, microgrids), and high-voltage transmission.
+For the purpose of this analysis, we postulate a hypothetical level of stimulus spending invested across a range of advanced energy technologies and services: energy efficiency, renewable energy (solar and wind), electrification of buildings, electrification of transportation (electric vehicles and charging infrastructure), energy storage, grid modernization (smart meters, microgrids), and highvoltage transmission.